ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>I’ve worked on Next.js applications that scaled to over 100k monthly active users and landing pages with millions of monthly visitors.
 In…</blockquote>

 <h3>4.
-Using Yup validations with AntD Forms in Next.js 15 - <a href="https://medium.com/@vaibhav11t/using-yup-validations-with-antd-forms-in-next-js-15-18602af2db7e" target="_blank" rel="noopener noreferrer">link</a></h3>
+Updating Firebase Authentication in Next.js : Solving Mobile Authentication Issues [2024/2025] - <a href="https://medium.com/@gg.code.latam/updating-firebase-authentication-in-next-js-solving-mobile-authentication-issues-2024-2025-5a01342bcc13" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vaibhav Thakur`**
+✍️ **posted by `GG Code`**

-<blockquote>Ant Design (AntD) is one of the most popular React UI libraries, offering a robust set of pre-built components.
-When combined with Yup for…</blockquote>
+<blockquote>In this guide, I’ll explain how to implement Firebase Authentication correctly in Next.js applications (using App Router) to support both…</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>